pablocarderam/opqua/README.md

 Create dataframe with counts for pathogen genomes or resistance.

-Creates a pandas Dataframe with dynamics of the pathogen strains or protection sequences across selected populations in the model, with one time point in each row and columns for pathogen genomes or protection sequences.
+Creates a pandas Dataframe with dynamics of the pathogen strains or immunity sequences across selected populations in the model, with one time point in each row and columns for pathogen genomes or immunity sequences.

 Of note: sum of totals for all sequences in one time point does not necessarily equal the number of infected hosts and/or vectors, given